-The Participate Burwood platform was created to enable community members to participate in Council's decisions about projects, planning and building matters, services and plans.
-Participate Burwood provides for two-way engagement between Council and the community.
-Information about proposals, draft policies and other initiatives is made available through Participate Burwood and community members can also use the platform to make submissions to Council that will help shape those proposals, policies and initiatives.
+The Participate Burwood web based platform exists to facilitate community input on Council decisions about various projects, policies, development and building matters, service offerings and planning more broadly.
+Participate Burwood provides for two-way engagement between Council and the community and is designed to capture feedback that will help shape proposals, policies and other initiatives.

 Every two years, Council conducts a community satisfaction survey.
-The survey informs Council about community experiences and priorities, as well as views about current service delivery standards and how services may need to change in the future.
+The survey is valuable tool for informing Council about community experiences and priorities, as well as views about current service delivery standards and how services may need to shaped.